5 Pro Tips To Get Your Film Selected For A Film Festival

 End credits no one cares

-I know this sounds awful, but nobody cares.
+I know this doesn’t sound very good, but nobody cares.

 The audience might have ten shorts to watch.
-In a 90-minute session, if each short film has 3 minutes of credits, it means they sit through 30 minutes of nothing interesting.
+If each short film has three minutes of credits in a 90-minute session, it means they sit through 30 minutes of nothing interesting.

 Remember that only the cast and crew have an interest in them.